 AMQP connections and sessions exist to establish communication paths for AMQP links across an underlying transport network and between containers.

-The core AMQP specification defines a binding of the AMQP connection layer to the TCP stream transport protocol, optionally with overlaid TLS.
+The core AMQP specification defines a binding of the AMQP connection layer to TCP, optionally with overlaid TLS.
 The AMQP Web Socket Binding specification defines a binding to the Web Socket protocol, which allows for network endpoint sharing with HTTPS.

 An AMQP container MAY be concurrently reachable via multiple, different underlying transport network endpoints and using different protocol bindings.
 Especially, an AMQP container MAY be reachable via different transport network endpoints that are each bound to networks which are otherwise unrelated.